kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

      >>> fitsobject = maputils.FITSimage('alt2.fits', hdunr=0, alter='A', memmap=1)
      >>> fitsobject = maputils.FITSimage(promptfie=maputils.prompt_fitsfile)
      >>> fitsobject = maputils.FITSimage(promptfie=maputils.prompt_fitsfile, alter='A')
+     >>> fitsobject = maputils.FITSimage('NICMOSn4hk12010_mos.fits', hdunr='err')

      Later we will also discuss examples where we use external headers (i.e. not from a FITS file, but as a Python dictionary) and external data (i.e. from another source or from processed data).
+The user/programmer is responsible for the right shape of the data.
 Here is a small example of processed data:

      >>> f = maputils.FITSimage("m101.fits", externaldata=log(abs(fftA)+1.0))

-   * **Axis numbers** - Method :meth:`maputils.FITSimage.set_imageaxes` sets the axis numbers (FITS standard, i.e. starts with 1) for the two axes in you FITS data.
-If the data has only two axes then it is possible to swap the axes.
+   * **Axis numbers** - Method :meth:`maputils.FITSimage.set_imageaxes` sets
+     the axis numbers.
+These numbers follow the FITS standard, i.e. they start with 1.
+     If the data
+     has only two axes then it is possible to swap the axes.
 This method can be used in combination with an external prompt function.
-Examples:
+If the data hase more than two axes, then the default value for the axis numbers *axnr1=1* and *axnr2=2*.
+One can also enter the names of the axes.
+The input is case insensitive and a minimal match is applied to the axis names found in the CTYPE keywords in the header.
+Examples are:

      >>> fitsobject.set_imageaxes(promptfie=maputils.prompt_imageaxes)
      >>> fitsobject.set_imageaxes(axnr1=2, axnr2=1)
-     >>> fitsobject.set_imageaxes(2,1)
+     >>> fitsobject.set_imageaxes(2,1)         # swap
+     >>> fitsobject.set_imageaxes(1,3)         # XV map
+     >>> fitsobject.set_imageaxes('R','D')     # RA-DEC map
+     >>> fitsobject.set_imageaxes('ra','freq') # RA-FREQ map

-   * **Data slices from data sets with more than two axes**:
-     For an artificial set called 'manyaxes.fits', we want to extract one spatial map.
+   * **Data slices from data sets with more than two axes** - For an artificial set called 'manyaxes.fits', we want to extract one spatial map.
      The axes order is [frequency, declination, right ascension, stokes].
      We extract a data slice at FREQ=2 and STOKES=1.